NatKendall/NatKendall/README.md

 - 🚗 OOP -Polymorphism, abstraction, encapsulation, etc.
 - 👌 BigO Analysis

-Anything else we should know?
-- Of course, I also love to dabble in graphic design!
-I co-created my fiance's website for both desktop and mobile users.
-Prior to making it, we sat down and went through a variety of “likes and dislikes”.
-I made a checklist(best way to remember things), pros and cons of different templates, and how exactly I would be able to reach the target audience (also set up a google page for those needed reviews!)
-Want to see my work? https://www.lunalashesandskincare.com/

 Man you’re awesome, how can we chat?
 - 💬 Please don’t be shy, ask me anything! 📫 Best way to reach me is by email! (contact on resume)